aidanjgriffiths/Project-Plant/ProjectPlant-HW/documentation/bom.md

 This document will outline the total list of parts required for each variation/version of the hardware, including testers and intermediate revisions.
 This document will only detail the materials required.
 Connection and operation will be left to the design document.

+## Suppliers

+Most of the components in the below lists can be found from:
+- Jaycar
+- Core Electronics

 ## Testers
 ### Bluetooth Tester